 The Best Home Coffee Roaster 2019 (Mini Reviews)

 The Kaldi Wide is a quality home drum roaster produced by the tiny Korean company, Kaldi.
 I have owned this model for almost two years, and it has stood up to two-three back to back batches virtually every week in that period.

-In some aspects, you get a professional machine in a miniature version.
+In certain perspectives, you get an expert machine in a small form.
 There’s a thermometer and a trier, so you can monitor bean temperature and check the color as you go along.